Gary Wang (American businessman): FTX

 At FTX, he was the chief technology officer.
 He was the second-largest shareholder of FTX at the time of the collapse of the company.
 Wang owned 17% of FTX and 10% of Alameda Research, a sister firm of FTX and co-founded by Bankman-Fried.
 Wang was a somewhat reclusive figure, per reports.
 He was described as brilliant "beyond belief", and so integral that if he left FTX it would collapse.
 He was happiest when computer programming from home.
 According to an interview with his parents, Wang "wasn't interested in the communication or management parts of the company.
 He was only interested in his part of work, [which was] coding.”

-On December 18, 2022, Wang pleaded guilty in a plea bargain in the Southern District of New York to wire fraud and three counts of conspiracy involving wire, securities and commodities fraud relating to helping Bankman-Fried defraud FTX customers, for which SBF was later sentenced to 25 years in prison.
+On December 18, 2022, Wang pleaded guilty in a plea bargain in the Southern District of New York to wire fraud and three counts of conspiracy involving wire, securities and commodities fraud relating to helping Bankman-Fried defraud FTX customers, for which Bankman-Fried was later sentenced to 25 years in prison.
 His lawyer, Ilan Graff, stated that "Gary has accepted responsibility for his actions and takes seriously his obligations as a cooperating witness."

 As part of his plea bargain, Wang testified in United States v.
 Sam Bankman-Fried that "with some simple tweaks to computer code," he helped Alameda Research misappropriate as much as $65 billion from FTX customers and that he "lied about this to the public."
 He said he was directed to alter FTX's code between 2019 and 2022 despite knowing that it would give Alameda Research "special privileges."